Dinvej16/WeChatProject/README.md

 A simple application/platform created with Next.js that allows users to chat with each other.

-### Run Npm install to be able to run the application correctly
+Run "npm install" in the terminal to be able to run the application correctly!